vitorlofonseca/nyte/README.md

 Electronic RPG that simulates the working of classic RPGs, where stories and items are manageable.

-Context: In the classic RPG, the master is the person who tell the stories, and manage all game items (weapons, armors, potions...).
+Context: In the classic RPG, the master is the person who tell the stories based in books, creating in own head all possible flows to each different results.
+The master can manage all game items (weapons, armors, potions...) too, giving the item he wants to player who he wants.

 Solution: Nyte allow these possibilities cited above, making possible the player make a custom story with different flows.
 The user can too create custom items, attributing to them different characteristics, prices, and power, that have influence in stories adversities.